Mixing times of data-augmentation Gibbs samplers for high-dimensional probit regression: Main results

-almost surely as $n \to \infty$ and $n/p \to r \in (0, \infty)$, and, if $r > 1$, also $\lambda_{min}(XQ_0^{-1}X^T) \to c(1-\sqrt{r})^2$ almost surely.
+almost surely as $n \to \infty$ and $n/p \to r \in (0, \infty)$, and, if $r < 1$, also $\lambda_{min}(XQ_0^{-1}X^T) \to c(1-\sqrt{r})^2$ almost surely.
 Combining those with Theorem \ref{theo:mixing_times} gives the result. \end{proof} The results of Corollary \ref{crl:noint} provide various insights, namely: \begin{enumerate} \item[(i)] Both $\PDA$ and $\PGS$ mix fast (i.e.\ in $\mathcal{O}(1)$ iterations) in high-dimensional scenarios where $p$ is comparable to (or larger than) $n$ and $c$ is small. \item[(ii)] When $p < n$ the bound on $\PGS$ is similar to the one on $\PDA$.
-When $p > n$, instead the bound on $\PGS$ becomes significantly better than the one on $\PDA$ when $c$ is large, suggesting that it might be preferable in those situations, coherently with previous findings on variational algorithms with analogous structure \citep{fasano2022scalable}. \item[(iii)] If $c$ is fixed, both bounds deteriorate when $n/p$ grows. \end{enumerate}
+When $p > n$ and $c$ is large, the bound on $\PGS$ can be better.
+This dependence on $c$ and $r$ is also confirmed by numerical experiments, see Section \ref{sec:comparison_supp} in the Supplementary Material.